 Waste that is recognizable as a part of the body is called anatomical waste.
 Anatomical waste makes people “freak out” when they see it; the reaction is similar to that experienced in a horror movie.
 The emotional, visceral reaction is one of repulsion.
 Also, people are afraid the anatomical waste poses a hazard to their health.
 Bodies have a special place in most cultures, and we treat dead bodies with respect.
 Even parts of bodies are honored in many cultures; in Muslim countries body parts are expected to be given to the family of the diseased, and to be buried.

 Some cultures bury placentas, and burial reduces the odds of disease transmission in densely populated areas.
 Placenta pits are engineered systems, not just holes in the ground.
+About 5 liters is allowed for each placenta.
+It is also possible to put pieces of the body in a pit.
 When full, they are capped.
 Over time biological processes degrade the tissue and eliminate harmful pathogens.

 Just as waste food can be composted, so can pathological waste, although some people may object to treating human tissue that way.
 Small backyard composters operate at ambient temperatures.
 Large compost piles that accept material from commercial sites and entire neighborhoods are generally more efficient and operate at higher temperatures (140 °F or so).
 Sometimes worms are put in the mix in a process called vermicomposting.

 Pathological waste is not usually put in composters, with the exception of placentas.
 Human psychological considerations prevent human body parts from being composted.